-- 1. OWASA's service area, which is defined in the Water and Sewer Management, Planning and Boundary Agreement, will remain unchanged. - 2.
+- OWASA's service area, which is defined in the Water and Sewer Management, Planning and Boundary Agreement, will remain unchanged.
+(Note: the local governments and Chamber of Commerce are considering the potential to expand the southern boundary.
+Given OWASA's current raw water supply and treatment plant capacities, this expansion can be accommodated, but could result in an earlier need to expand these facilities). - 2.
 Future demand projections will continue to be based on retail water sales within the Carrboro-Chapel Hill Urban Services Area, as delineated by the Towns of Carrboro and Chapel Hill.
 Future demands do not anticipate any retail or wholesale delivery outside of this service area. - 3.
 Future demand projections are based on the growth projections developed for the regional Metropolitan Transportation Plan using the CommunityViz model.
-As part of this process, the Triangle J Council of Governments used the CommunityViz tool to estimate where population and employment growth would occur.
+As part of this process, the

+- Triangle J Council of Governments used the CommunityViz tool to estimate where population and employment growth would occur.
 Those growth projections included data for 2045 and for build-out conditions, which staff assumed would occur in 2070. - 4.
-The regulatory environment for water and wastewater treatment will remain substantially as it is today.
+The regulatory environment for water and wastewater treatment will remain substantially as it is today, with the notable exception being the currently proposed drinking water regulations for perand poly-fluoroalkyl substances (PFAS); the CIP has been developed to account for the proposed PFAS regulations.
 Regulations will allow us to continue with our reclaimed water program and our water treatment plant process water recycling system.